Safavid conversion of Iran to Shia Islam: Under Soltan Hoseyn

 The Shaykh al-Islam Mohammad-Baqer Majlesi had a strong influence over Soltan Hoseyn, who frequently sought his advice, maintained constant communication, and asked him to write religious treatises.
 The political climate of 18th-century Iran, the intellectual history of Twelver Shia Islam, and the final Shi'itization of the nation were all greatly influenced by Majlesi.
-In addition to marking the start of a genuinely Iranian expansion within Twelver Shia Islam, Majlesi was also a foreshadowing of the Twelver Shia Imams establishing the Islamic Republic of Iran in the late 20th century.
+In addition to marking the start of a genuinely Iranian expansion within Twelver Shia Islam, Majlesi also foreshadowed the establishment by the Twelver Shia Imams of the Islamic Republic of Iran in the late 20th century.

 The Sunni Kurdish revolt in 1704 may have been due to Soltan Hosayn's anti-Sunni policies.
 The increasing persecution of Sunnites was one of the factors that led to the Afghan rebellion by the Ghilzai leader Mirwais Hotak.
-A few years prior to the start of the rebellion, Mirwais Hotak was able to obtain a fatwa in Mecca that authorized revolt against Safavid rule as a religious obligation.
+A few years prior to the start of the rebellion, Mirwais Hotak was able to obtain a fatwa in Mecca that authorized revolt against Safavid rule as a jihad.
 When the Afghans invaded Iran, the Shafi'ites of Larestan and other Sunnis somewhat accepted them, probably due to their shared beliefs.
 Despite the fall of the Safavid government, the Afghans were unable to establish a permanent state, and especially undermine the dominance of Shia Islam in Iran.

 Shia Islam continued to thrive in Iran as a distinctive, almost national belief system, even after more than thirty years of limited state backing.
 However, due in large part to the destruction caused by the Afghans, Isfahan lost its appeal as a major intellectual hub of the Shia world, and instead the shrine cities in Iraq (Najaf, Karbala, Kadhimiya, and Samarra) received more attention.